 On average, a man will have at least two hair transplants over their life.
-Planning is important to ensure a natural coverage can be achieved over time.
+Planning is important to ensure natural coverage can be achieved over time.
 The quality of your donor hair characteristics will dictate the graft numbers and the quality of your result.
 As well as how many hair transplants are possible overtime.
-Without the correct donor management too much hair had been removed.
-The extraction can impair the hair and skin quality.
-As a result this will impact future hair restoration.
+Without the correct donor management, too much hair had been removed.
+As a result, this will impact future hair restoration.
 Factors the Doctor considers when measuring the quality of your donor hair are:

 - Donor hair density